azimsidd/TaskCalender/README.md

 1. Task creation on the basis of date
 2. Delete task
 3. Can see the list or created task
+4. Pull to refresh

 # Technology used
 1. kotlin
+2. MVVM
-2. jetpack compose
+3. jetpack compose
-3. Hilt
+4. Hilt
-4. Coroutines
+5. Coroutines